isamu-isozaki/teamai_test/support/workflows/support-engineering/general/patching_an_instance.html.md

 To revert the patch, use the `.orig` files the `patch` program generates.

-**Note**: this process only applies to the Rails application (the gitlab-ce or gitlab-ee repository).
+**Note**: this process only applies to the Rails application (the gitlab-ce or gitlab-ee repository/index.html.md).
 Other components may need additional steps.

 **Note**: a merge request for current master may not apply cleanly to the version the customer is using, and a merge request from CE may not apply cleanly